ciortanmadalina/constrastive-noisy-label/README.md

 - **notebooks/Webvision_data_preparation.ipynb** provides data download and the preprocessing needed to reproduce the results for Webvision dataset
 - **notebooks/Clothing1M_data_preparation.ipynb** provides data download and the preprocessing needed to reproduce the results for Clothing1M dataset

+# Video

+An overview of our method is presented in this video: https://www.youtube.com/watch?v=08LCrsZ_eww

+# Poster

+The poster presented at CAP can be found in CAP_poster_31_Ciortan_et_al.pdf